mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Tobia

 The planet is an unremarkable dustball, similar to Mars on a good day.
-The main urban centre, Blacksand City, is built on top of a series of plateaus linked by sealed walkways.
+The main urban center, Blacksand City, is built on top of a series of plateaus linked by sealed walkways.
 Ships are landed out of sight in the chasms between the plateaus; bars and other entertainments are built into the sides of these chasms.
 Anything and everything is